 If you need assistance, report to one of the pick-up points marked with the international disabled access symbol at least two hours before flight departure.
-Pick-up points are located in the P3 (level 2) and P5 (level –2) car parks, on the departures level outside Terminal 2 and in check-in area 201–232.
+At Helsinki Airport the pick-up points are located in the P3 (level 2) and P5 (level –2) car parks, on the departures level outside Terminal 2 and in check-in area 201–232.
 Disabled parking spaces are also available.

 If you do not need assistance getting to the check-in desk but will require assistance during or after check-in, please ensure that you report to the check-in desk at least one hour prior to flight departure.

 There is a dedicated check-in desk at Helsinki Airport for passengers needing assistance.
 The desk is labelled ”Special Passengers” and it is marked with the corresponding international symbols.
 The Special Passengers desk is open during rush-peaks, and at other times customers needing assistance can use other desks.
 If you wish, staff will assist you all the way from the check-in desk onto the aircraft.

 You will be allowed to board the aircraft before the other passengers, so that our staff can ask you about your need for in-flight assistance and more easily assist you onto the plane, if required.
 For this reason, we recommend that you arrive at the departure gate at the latest 45 minutes before the departure time when travelling within Europe and at least 50 minutes before the departure time when travelling to or from an intercontinental destination.

 During your flight

 Finnair does not supply assistive devices, such as elevating seat cushions, so you must be able to sit in a regular aircraft seat.

 All our intercontinental flights operated with Airbus A340-300 and A330-300 aircraft are equipped with a wheelchair for visiting the toilet.
 Please contact our customer service for more information.

 If you require help in taking medication, eating, visiting the toilet, getting up or communicating, you must be accompanied by a personal assistant.